 In the age of social media-fueled tourism, it’s odd that Flathead Lake is still relatively unheard of.
 Several years ago, an image went viral, first on Pinterest, and then all over the internet, showing a young woman floating on a lake so clear that you could see straight to the bottom, 370 feet away.
 That lake was the Flathead in northwestern Montana.

 Usually, a sharp increase of visitors follows these sorts of internet photo fads, but that didn’t happen to the Flathead Valley.
 Maybe that’s because of its proximity to Glacier National Park, which receives almost 3 million visitors every year.
-The towering sheer rock cliffs, turquoise blue glacial lakes, seemingly untouched vast wilderness make the park a captivating place – so much so that few tourists ever leave the park and make the short 45-minute drive south to Flathead Lake.
+The towering sheer rock cliffs, turquoise blue glacial lakes, seemingly untouched vast wilderness make the large national park a captivating place – so much so that few tourists ever leave the park and make the short 45-minute drive south to Flathead Lake.
 It’s kind of like when you go to Target for one item, and leave 2 hours later with a basket full of all sorts of things you don’t need, but not the one thing on your list you went there for.
 Glacier does that – you enter the park and instantly forget that there’s anything else in Montana worth visiting, including Flathead Lake.